The Unitarian Universalist Service Committee advances human rights through grassroots collaborations.

 - Government accountability for human rights abuses.

 UUSC supports grassroots organizations in Burma that are either led by members of directly impacted communities or supporting their self-empowerment.
-Our partners document and publicize human rights abuses, campaign for accountability and inclusive speech, run leadership and conflict resolution trainings, and build coalitions across ethnic lines.
+Our partners document and publicize human rights abuses, advocate for equality for religious and ethnic minorities, campaign for justice and accountability, run civic empowerment and conflict resolution trainings, and build diverse coalitions across grassroots activists.